Jump to:

 Physical examination should include evaluating the lungs, mouth, and skin for signs of infection.
 Pneumonia, oral candidiasis, and herpes oral lesions are commonly found due to their immunosuppression.
 A detailed neurologic examination should include evaluation of strength, sensation (including proprioception), and cognition.

 A musculoskeletal examination may reveal abnormalities that are common in these patients.
 Muscle atrophy and edema are common.
-Range of motion should be evaluated in patients with fascial and musculoskeletal GVHD.
-The photographic range of motion (P-ROM) scale can be used to rapidly assess active range of motion in multiple joints and also serve to monitor response to treatment.
+Range of motion should be evaluated in patients with fascial and musculoskeletal GvHD.
+The Photographic Range of Motion (P-ROM) scale can be used to rapidly assess upper and lower limb mobility to monitor treatment response.
+The P-ROM scale and the NIH joint/fascial score are validated measures that assess the joint and fascial manifestations of GvHD.12

 Functional assessment

-An evaluation of transfers, stairs, gait, and endurance is needed.
+An evaluation of transfers, stairs, gait, balance, coordination and endurance is needed.

 Laboratory studies

 Laboratory studies should include frequent cell blood counts in patients with pancytopenia.
 Nutrition and fatigue laboratory studies may be useful, including prealbumin, C-reactive protein, and albumin.
-A fatigue panel may be useful, consisting of a comprehensive metabolic panel, complete blood count (CBC), vitamin D test, iron panel, urinalysis (UA) test, thyroid panel, and hormones, including testosterone (in males).
+A fatigue panel may be useful, consisting of a comprehensive metabolic panel, complete blood count (CBC), vitamin D, iron panel, urinalysis, thyroid panel, erythrocyte sedimentation rate, and hormones, including testosterone (in males).
 In leukemia patients, a peripheral blast percentage may indicate disease status.

 Imaging

-Imaging studies may be helpful in detection of infections especially in immunocompromised patients.
+Imaging studies may be helpful in detecting infections, especially in immunocompromised patients.
 Central nervous system imaging is indicated in patients suffering from new neurologic symptoms to rule out metastasis.
-Patients may be at increased risk of fracture and avascular necrosis due to chronic steroid use.
+Patients may be at an increased risk of fracture and avascular necrosis due to chronic steroid use.
 X-rays or more sophisticated imaging modalities such as CT, MRI, or PET may be needed in patients with new pain.
 Bone scans, which are often used in the cancer setting to detect fractures or bone metastasis, may be falsely negative in the setting of purely lytic lesions, such as often occurs with multiple myeloma.

 Supplemental assessment tools

 Both subjective and objective assessments are valuable for comprehensive evaluation of this population.
 Subjective assessments may include quality of life tools such as the PROMIS measures or Functional Assessment of Cancer Therapy – Bone Marrow (FACT-BMT).
-Objective assessments may include the 6-minute walk test, time up-and-go test, hand grip strength, and wrist actigraphy.11
+Objective assessments may include gait speed, 2- or 6-minute walk test, 30 second sit-to-stand, Timed Up-And-Go test, hand grip dynamometry (HGD), and wrist actigraphy.
+Gait speed and HGD have been shown to predict mortality, hospitalization and survival, underscoring the need to obtain these metrics consistently.13

 Early predictions of outcomes

-For inpatient rehabilitation, the Return to Primary Bone Marrow Transplant index and the Return to Primary Leukemia Index may be useful in predicting which patients are likely to suffer from medical complications while on inpatient rehabilitation.12,13 These indices are unvalidated.
+For inpatient rehabilitation, the Return to Primary Bone Marrow Transplant index and the Return to Primary Leukemia Index may be useful in predicting which patients are likely to suffer from medical complications while on inpatient rehabilitation.14 These indices are unvalidated.
+Prior to HSCT, comprehensive geriatric assessment, frailty assessment, and Brief GAH (Geriatric Assessment in Hematology) scale can be used to identify vulnerabilities in older adult patients that can put them at risk for poor oucomes.15

 Environmental

-Functional assessments should take into account the patient’s home setting.
+Functional assessments should consider the patient’s home setting.
 Stairs can be particularly difficult for patients with steroid myopathy, and their medical outpatient follow-up appointments can also make for long, exhausting days.
-Patients may require daily blood checks and daily transfusions which can take hours.
+Patients may require daily blood checks and transfusions which can take hours.

 Social role and social support system

-An evaluation of the social support network should take into account transportation, monetary resources, and available family members.
-Stem cell transplant patients often must stay close to the hospital with a family member for several months post-transplant.
-When appropriate, a return to work assessment should include an evaluation of the medical condition, functional capacity, psychosocial barriers, and job evaluation with the goal of optimize social reintegration.11
+An evaluation of the social support network should consider transportation, monetary and human resources.
+HSCT recipients often must stay close to the hospital with a caregiver for the first 100 days post-transplant.
+When appropriate, a return-to-work assessment should include an evaluation of the medical condition, functional capacity, psychosocial barriers, and job evaluation with the goal of optimize social reintegration.16

 Rehabilitation Management and Treatments